 Jude, Vish, Emma and Jake arrive in Nairobi, after many hours in the air, a lengthy wait in the immigration queue, and considerable patience at the baggage carousel.
 Setting foot on African soil is a wonderful moment.

-Emma, a paediatric nurse, and Brigitte, a hospitality professional and mother, with Teacher Grace, the deputy head of Lizpal School, in the school office, ready for a day helping out.
+Emma, a paediatric nurse, and Brigitte, a hospitality professional and mother, sit with Teacher Grace, the deputy head of Lizpal School, in the school office, ready for a day helping out.

-Jude and Ken with Evanson, head of Compassion School, and Titus, head of Excel School, at the gates of Compassion School in Githogoro, a Nairobi slum.
+Jude, a software engineer, and Ken, a tutor and teacher, with Evanson, head of Compassion School, and Titus, head of Excel School, at the gates of Compassion School in Githogoro, a Nairobi slum.

 Volunteers Jude, Jake, Emma, and Vish, pose with the teachers of Lizpal School, a dedicated team of amazing people working to improve the lives of the children in their community.

-Sarah (teacher) and Ashlee (nurse), volunteers from the US, in the kitchen at Excel School with Mary, deputy head of Excel school, and Christine.
+Sarah (teacher) and Ashlee (nurse), volunteers from the US, pose in the kitchen at Excel School with Mary, deputy head of Excel school, and Christine.
 The ladies spent two weeks doing wonderful work at Porridge and Rice schools.

 Sharon, a volunteer from the UK, takes minutes at the Kenyan Leadership team meeting at Excel School.
 Sharon is a fully qualified teacher working in the UK at a community college.

-Roshan, Lucy.
-Jake, and Kuljit, all volunteers from the UK, pose with Teacher Mary and Teacher Titus, deputy head and head of Excel School, in the school grounds.
+Roshan, Lucy, Jake, and Kuljit, all volunteers from the UK, pose with Teacher Mary and Teacher Titus, deputy head and head of Excel School, in the school grounds.

 Jude (software engineer) and Emma (paediatric nurse), UK volunteers, pose with parents of pupils at Excel School who are helping with preparing meals for pupils at the school.

-Bruno, a volunteer from Brazil, among pupils at Forrester School in Kwangware, a slum outside Nairobi.
+Bruno, a volunteer from Brazil, stands among pupils at Forrester School in Kwangware, a slum outside Nairobi.
 Porridge and Rice welcomes people from anywhere in the world to its schools in Nairobi.

 Ken, Roshan, Kuljit, Jake and Lucy view the mixture of refuse and sewage at the entrance to Excel School.
-Sadly, this is common situation in the slums, creating a breeding ground for disease.
+Sadly, this is a common situation in the slums, inevitably creating a breeding ground for disease.